Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: The main theorem

 The first condition is equivalent to $ac\in\mathfrak{p}$ or $\gcd(b,d)\notin\mathfrak{p}$ for all $\mathfrak{p}$, which is equivalent in its turn to $ac\in\rad(\gcd(b,d)R)$.

 The second condition is equivalent to $a\in\rad(bR)$ or $c=0$ or $d\neq 0$.

 The third condition is equivalent to $a=0$, $b\neq 0$, or $c\in\rad(dR)$. \end{proof}

 \begin{exam} Corollary \ref{krull1} also applies to the B\'ezout domain $R$ associated by the Kaplansky-Jaffard-Ohm construction to the subgroup $\Gamma$ of $\mathbb{Z}^{\mathbb{N}}$ consisting of the eventually constant sequences (see \cite[Ex.
 5.5 p.
 114]{F-S}) and to an infinite effectively given field $K$.
 Recall that $\Gamma$ and indeed $\mathbb{Z}^{\mathbb{N}}$ are lattice ordered abelian groups under the pointwise order relation.
 The elements of $\Gamma$ can be represented as finite ordered sequences (of any length $t+1$) of integers $(a_0, \ldots, a_{t-1}, a_t)$, meaning that the corresponding infinite sequences stabilize to $a_t$ after $t$ terms.
 On this basis it is easily seen that $\Gamma$ is effectively given as a lattice ordered abelian group.
-In particular the lattice operation $\land$ reduces to take minimum pointwise.
+In particular the lattice operation $\land$ reduces to taking the minimum pointwise.
 By Proposition \ref{group} $R$ itself is effectively given.
 Moreover it has Krull dimension 1 (see again \cite[p.
 113]{F-S}) and infinite residue fields.
 As said, this also implies that the radical relation is recursive.
-(In our specific case, for $a, b \in R$, $a \in \rad(bR)$ holds if and only if there is some positive integer $n$ such that $n c(a) = c(a^n) \geq c(b)$, where $c$ denotes content.
-Checking this condition on the finite sequences of integers $(a_0, \ldots, a_t)$, $(b_0, \ldots, b_{t'})$ corresponding to $c(a)$, $c(b)$ and with respect to the pointwise order relation is a straightforward procedure.) \end{exam}